Childbirth and Child-Raising Programs for Working Mothers and Fathers

 An employer must offer male and female employees raising children under the age of three short work hours (generally six hours per day).

-●Limitations on extra working hours
+●Limitations on extra working hours (exemption from overtime work)

 If an employer receives a request from a male or female employee raising children under the age of three, the employer shall not have the requesting employee work extra hours.
+From 1 April 2025, this right will extend to employees raising children up to the start of elementary school.

 ●Sick/injured child care leave